-As an editor and proofreader I work hard with fiction authors to make sure their debut (and subsequent) novels are the best they can be.
-However, a few issues arise time and time again, even for me when writing my own books.
-The good news is, they are easily solved, so here are 5 easy ways to make your first novel better!
+As an editor and proofreader, I work hard with fiction authors to make sure their debut (and subsequent) novels are the best they can be.
+However, a few issues arise time and time again, even for me with my own books.
+The good news is they are easily solved, so here are 5 easy ways to make your first novel better!

 1) Show, don’t tell (or know when to reveal or conceal)

 This is obvious advice that is offered in most writing craft books, yet new authors still fall into this trap.
 Showing, not telling, is about always thinking as a reader rather than an author.
 Although the classic (generic!) example ‘tall dark and handsome’ has no doubt been used millions of times to describe a male character in a novel, it doesn’t really ignite a reader’s imagination.
 Any ‘handsome’ or ‘beautiful’ descriptions accompanied by the author’s opinion of what constitutes ‘handsome’ or ‘beautiful’ (e.g. ‘blonde’ or ‘olive-skinned’) can restrain the reader as their definition of attractiveness is completely unique to them.
 Instead, it is much more effective to show characterisation using how someone feels or behaves, so that your reader’s imagination can conjure up their own version, enhancing the reading experience.

 Example of telling: ‘She was pretty and petite with a dancer’s lithe body.’

 Although this is much better than a basic description, there is still room for improvement.
 Again, ‘pretty’ is quite arbitrary and non-descriptive and open to too many assumptive interpretations.

 Example of showing: ‘She seemed to incline towards him ever so slightly, like a graceful cat awoken from its sunlit slumber, and he was captivated.’